Stay Connected While Traveling with Airalo

 I use a RaincoastK9 collar, and my AirTag holder on my collar is from FurForgeCollars on Etsy.

-Recently, I have started using vet wrap to wrap the dog tag and d ring for the leash attachment as well.
+I have use vet wrap to wrap the dog tag and d ring for the leash attachment as well.
+This is so there is nothing that can get caught on anything dangling or loose on the collar.

 For any dogs I don’t feel comfortable wearing a collar when flying, I secure the AirTag somewhere on the crate.
 I make sure I pack my own zip ties and secure the crate door myself.